 Over the past decade, a lot of effort has been dedicated to validating the spectrum requirements and needs to guarantee that the full potential of traffic safety goals is met in order to save more lives.
 The US Department of Transportation (DoT) in its latest report “Preparing for the Future of Transportation” [1] has highlighted the need for sufficient spectrum to enable V2X communications throughout the US.

-IEEE 802 believes that further splitting the 30 MHz as proposed in the NPRM between two incompatible ITS technologies will maximize the damage to existing deployments and diminish the benefits from deploying ITS services in the band.
+IEEE 802 believes that further splitting the 30 MHz as proposed in the NPRM between two incompatible ITS technologies will significantly damage existing deployments and diminish the benefits from deploying ITS services in the band.

-Comments on “The Commission proposes to authorize C-V2X operations in the upper 20 megahertz of the 5.9 GHz band (5.905-5.925 GHz) as a means of authorizing the ITS technology that is most capable of ensuring the rapid development and deployment of continually improving transportation and vehicular safety-related applications now and into the future, that is robust, secure, and spectrally efficient, and that is able to integrate spectrum resources from other bands as part of its transportation and vehicular safety-related system.
+Comments on “The Commission proposes to authorize C-V2X operations in the upper 20 megahertz of the 5.9 GHz band (5.905-5.925 GHz) as a means of authorizing the ITS technology that is most capable of ensuring the rapid development and deployment of continually improving transportation and vehicular safety-related applications now and into the future, that is robust, secure, and spectrally efficient, and that is able to integrate spectrum resources from other bands as part of its transportation and vehicular safety-related system.”
 [3] paragraph 11

 On the rapid development and deployment of C-V2X ITS technology